 - Ask for a detailed listing of what each bid covers.
-Before deciding that one contractor is relatively “cheap” or “expensive,” make sure you’re comparing apples to apples – the same amount of labor, for instance (does the roof replacement estimate include hauling away the debris from the old roofing?).
-Which model will be used to replace your leaky water heater; are they all quoting you similar quality?
-Get a proposed time frame, while you’re at it.
-It really doesn’t matter what kind of bid Contractor X offers – sky high, rock bottom, or somewhere in between – if he is not going to be available to install your new kitchen for another half a year.
+Before deciding that one contractor is “cheap” or “expensive,” be sure you’re comparing apples to apples – the same amount of labor, for instance (does the roof replacement estimate include hauling away the old roofing?).
+Which model will be used to replace your leaky water heater; are they all quoting similar quality?

-- Consider the skill set necessary for the project and its relative importance to you.
+- Consider the skill set necessary for the project and its importance to you.
 Rewiring your home requires more skill and technical ability than laying carpet, for example, and is worth the expense of shelling out for the best electrician around.
-Alternatively, someone who is having an investment property painted to rent out may happily go for the lowball bid, since they don’t need the job to be done to as a high a standard as paintwork in their personal residence.
+Alternatively, someone having an investment property painted to rent out may happily go for the lowball bid, since they don’t need the job to be done to as a high a standard as painting in their personal residence.

-- Watch out for the middleman.
-You likely won’t be able to avoid working with a general contractor and his bevy of subcontractors – carpenters, plumbers, electricians, and so on -- when doing large-scale improvements like adding a room, but for a smaller project such as furnace installation, the difference between a $2,500 and a $5,000 bid could be that the higher figure comes from a middleman (or woman), who’ll sub out the job and charge you extra for his cut.
-This is the principle behind the installation services offered by many big box home improvement stores, by the way, so go ahead and buy appliances or materials there, but look farther afield for a pro to install them at a more affordable price.
+- Beware the middleman.
+You likely won’t be able to avoid working with a general contractor and his bevy of subcontractors – carpenters, plumbers, electricians, and so on -- on large-scale improvements like a home addition, but for a smaller project like furnace installation, the difference between a $2,500 and a $5,000 bid could be the higher figure comes from a middleman, who’ll sub out the job and charge you extra for his cut.
+This is the principle behind the installation services many big box home improvement stores offer, BTW.
+Go ahead and buy appliances or materials there, but look for an independent pro to install them at a more affordable price.

 Laura Firszt writes for networx.com.